arjenhiemstra/IthoEcoFanRFTCombined/README.md

 # IthoEcoFanRFT
-Cloned from Klusjesman, modified to work on Arduino and ESP8266 with Arduino IDE
+Cloned from videgro, modified to intergrate some separate projects

+* Added webserver code/api, mostly a copied from incmve https://github.com/incmve/Itho-WIFI-remote
+* Added MQTT, loosly copied from incmve
+* Added Leave, Timer2 and Timer3

 Will work with a 868MHz CC1101 module.
 The CC1150 may also work, except for receiving (which is not required for controlling an Itho EcoFan).